-A language assessment body (short: LAB) is an organization approved in accordance with the European aviation legal requirements of FCL.055 and the applicable means of compliance (AMC).
+A language assessment body (short: LAB) is an organisation approved in accordance with the European aviation legal requirements of FCL.055 and the applicable means of compliance (AMC).

-An LAB is somehow similar to an ATO (approved training organization), but the main focus lies on providing standardized exams, not training.
-Just like the ATO has the oversight over its flight instructors, the LAB supervises its language proficiency examiners (LPE), language proficiency linguistic experts (LPLE) and the standardized testing materials.
+An LAB is somehow similar to an ATO (approved training organisation), but the main focus lies on providing standardised exams, not training.
+Just like the ATO has the oversight over its flight instructors, the LAB supervises its language proficiency examiners (LPE), language proficiency linguistic experts (LPLE) and the standardised testing materials.